-Under the provisions of state statutes, BOI is authorized to lend its securities and has contracted with the custodial bank to lend the BOI securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
+The Board is authorized by law to lend its securities and has contracted with the custodial bank, to lend the Board's securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
 The custodial bank is required to maintain collateral equal to 102 percent of the fair value of domestic securities and 105 percent of the fair value of international securities while the securities are on loan.
-The BOI and the custodial bank split the earnings, 80/20% respectively, on security lending activities.
-The BOI retains all rights and risks of ownership during the loan period.
-At June 30, 2017, the BOI had no credit risk exposure to borrowers.
-The private equity and real estate pools do not participate in securities lending.
-There were no failures by any borrowers to return or pay distributions thereon during the period that resulted in a declaration and notice of Default of the Borrower.
+On any day, including June 30th, the markets may move in a positive or negative direction resulting in under or over collateralization.
+The custodial bank compensates for market movement by recalculating on the following business day to meet the collateralization requirements.
+The Board and the custodial bank split the earnings 80% and 20% respectively, on securities lending activities.
+The Board retains all rights and risks of ownership during the loan period.
+The custodial bank indemnifies the Board's credit risk exposure to the borrowers.